 Check Your Placement

 Once you've applied for admission, you will receive a welcome letter with your De Anza student identification number, known as a campuswide ID or CWID.
-You'll need that number to log into MyPortal, the online system that students use to do things like checking placement, registering for classes and paying fees.
+Use that number to log into MyPortal, then click the Registration tab and click "View My Placement Results."

 If you're a new student at De Anza, you must participate in a short orientation session – either online or in person – to get important information that will help you succeed.
 As part of orientation, you will get help with creating an abbreviated educational plan for your first one or two quarters.
 Orientation is also a state requirement to get priority enrollment.

 New students: If you need to register for classes before you complete orientation, follow the guidelines on our First Quarter Classes webpage.

 Create an Educational Plan

 An educational plan is a road map for achieving your goals.
 As part of orientation, new students will get help with developing an abbreviated ed plan for their first one or two quarters.
 Continuing students should have a comprehensive ed plan for three or more quarters.
 You can create a plan using DegreeWorks, an online tool that you'll find on MyPortal.
 Our Counseling and Advising Center can help.